hashicorp/terraform-provider-template/README.md

 1. Issues and pull requests are not being monitored.
 1. New releases will not be published.

+Please see https://github.com/hashicorp/terraform-provider-template/issues/85 and the documentation for recommended replacements.

 ---

 <!-- /archived-provider -->